OFS/ofs.github.io/docs/hw/f2000x/dev_guides/afu_dev/ug_dev_afu_ofs_f2000x.md

 Note: both development and hardware testing can be performed on the same server if desired.

 This guide uses IPU Platform F2000X-PL as the target OFS compatible FPGA PCIe card for demonstration steps.
-The IPU Platform F2000X-PL must be fully installed following the [Board Installation Guide: OFS For Agilex® 7 SoC Attach IPU F2000X-PL](https://ofs.github.io/ofs-2024.2-1/hw/common/board_installation/f2000x_board_installation/f2000x_board_installation).
+The IPU Platform F2000X-PL must be fully installed following the [Board Installation Guide: OFS For Agilex™ 7 SoC Attach IPU F2000X-PL](https://ofs.github.io/ofs-2024.3-1/hw/common/board_installation/f2000x_board_installation/f2000x_board_installation).
 If using a different OFS FPGA PCIe card, contact your supplier for instructions on how to install and operate user developed AFUs.

 The following is a summary of the steps to set up for AFU development: